 The Hill Top is also in proximity with another prominent adventure spot, the SRS Hills.
 If rock climbing is something you want to indulge in, then SRS Hills is where you want to be.

 Not just for Bollywood buffs, Sholay Shooting Hill Top is a perfect spot for adventure and leisure alike.
 You could unwind from the hectic urban life by taking up camping and be at peace with the world by stargazing.
 If you’re up for thrills, activities including kayaking, canoeing, rappelling, and ziplining are available too.
 The nocturnal weekender can set out on an exciting nighttime trek.

 Literally translating to ‘Shiva’s Sea’, Shivanasamudra Falls is an idyllic location for the traveler who wants to experience the might of the Kaveri River.
 The island of Shivanasamudra divides the river into two waterfalls – the twin Gaganachukki Falls and the fierce Bharachukki Falls.
 The best place to view and photograph the Bharachukki Falls would be the balconies close to it.
 In addition to the view, you’re also ensured safety.

 Keep in mind to follow to not take any undue risk by venturing into the water.
 Also, it is recommended that you get your own food and water as there aren’t many food stalls in the area.

 In addition to these spectacular waterfalls, Shivanasamudra is also a haven for Dravidian-style temples.
 Particularly prominent is the Sri Ranganathaswamy Temple.
-But please note that temples haven’t yet opened to the public owing to lockdown restrictions.
+But please note that temples are closed to the public owing to lockdown restrictions.

-While the monsoons are regarded as the best time to visit Shivanasamudra Falls, the milder weather and relatively few number of visitors would be ideal for your socially-distanced weekend getaway trip.
+While the monsoons are regarded as the best time to visit Shivanasamudra Falls, the milder weather and relatively few visitors would be ideal for your socially-distanced weekend getaway from Bangalore during Covid.

 Distance: 133 km from Bangalore